-However, the Griffin Amendment Agreement shall stand terminated without any further action upon finalisation of Basis of Allotment.
-Further, the Original Griffin SHA shall be reinstated if the Red Herring Prospectus is not filed with the RoC by March 31, 2018 or such other time as may be mutually agreed between the Parties.
+However, the Griffin Amendment Agreement shall stand terminated without any further action and the Original Griffin SHA shall be reinstated if the Red Herring Prospectus is not filed with the RoC by March 31, 2018 or such other time as may be mutually agreed between the Parties.

 Further, the Griffin SSHA and Part B and Part C of the Articles of Association shall automatically stand terminated upon the finalisation of the Basis of Allotment.
-For details regarding Part B and Part C of the Articles of Association, please see the section entitled "Main Provisions of the Articles of Association" on page 403.
+For details regarding Part B and Part C of the Articles of Association, please see the section entitled "Main Provisions of the Articles of Association" on page 382 of this Draft Red Herring Prospectus.